Collecting From Gevirim: Pointers From the Gabbai Tzedaka

 Gevirim Can Experience Downturns

-From time to time, even the wealthiest can experience a cash crunch that requires them to drastically cut back on their giving.
-It takes money to make money, and often this includes borrowing vast sums and taking significant risks.
-When a new venture becomes a financial drain every spare penny is thrown at it, hurting a rich person’s cash flow and placing tremendous strain on him.
+Occasionally, even the wealthiest can experience a cash crunch requiring them to drastically reduce their giving.
+It takes money to make money, often including borrowing vast sums and taking significant risks.
+When a new venture becomes a financial drain, every spare penny is thrown at it, hurting a rich person’s cash flow and placing tremendous strain on him.
 That an organization got money in the past doesn’t create a perpetual chiyuv, and the last thing a generous but strapped donor needs is a guilt trip.

 Bad middos are also bad for the fundraising business, as gevirim have the right to decide where to send their hard-earned dollars.
 If an organization or nitzrach displays a lack of middos as they pursue donations, they shouldn’t be surprised when they are placed at the back of the line when the temporary downturn is over.